Table of Contents

 Cultural Values in Forest and Wildlife Management

-Forests are often managed based on cultural perceptions of what constitutes a "good" forest.
-In Japan, the concept of satoyama describes a mosaic of secondary forests, rice paddies, and grasslands maintained by human activity.
-This cultural landscape supports high biodiversity and is actively preserved through community-based management.
-Conversely, the introduction of Western forestry models in parts of Africa has sometimes disrupted local practices, leading to deforestation and conflict.
+Forests are often managed according to cultural perceptions of what constitutes a healthy or "good" forest.
+In Japan, the concept of satoyama reflects a cultural landscape where secondary forests, rice paddies, and grasslands coexist in a mosaic maintained by human activity.
+This sustainable land-use pattern supports high biodiversity and fosters ecosystem services such as soil conservation and water filtration.

 The Role of Taboos and Sacred Sites